ThoughtChewer/bible_studies/content/Bible Study 7 - The Flood.md

 - Read through [[Genesis 6.1-9.17]]

-The flood story is big, so we are going to break it into pieces.
+The flood story is big, so we are going to break it into pieces. #todo should this be broken into multiple studies?
 ## Read through: [Genesis 6.1-6.22](https://www.biblegateway.com/passage/?search=Genesis%206&version=NASB)
 - Question: Big picture, what is happening in this story?
 	- Just let them talk.